Goals

 How many bytes of data are in the program file?
 How many instructions does this correspond to?
 What does this data represent?

-to initialize the memory controller and hexdump contents of 200 bytes of memory at address 0x40000000
+to display the contents of the 200 bytes of memory at address 0x40000000

 $ xfel ddr d1